tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/mode-2.md

 ## There's a Better Way

-Like in [the first method](../mode-1), you can reach out to us with any request opening an issue on [our GitHub repository](https://github.com/tilburgsciencehub/tsh-website).
+Like in [the first method](../mode-1), you can reach out to us with any request by opening an issue on [our GitHub repository](https://github.com/tilburgsciencehub/tsh-website).
 We prefer this method because it allow us to keep track of bugs and requests more easily, to merge duplicates, assign roles, etc...

 ### How to create an issue on GitHub